Jose Altuve Player Props: Astros vs. Guardians

 Jose Altuve At The Plate

-- Altuve is hitting .277 with eight doubles, a triple, seven home runs and 20 walks.
+- Altuve has eight doubles, a triple, seven home runs and 23 walks while hitting .281.

+- Altuve enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .389 with one homer.

-- In 33.3% of his games this season, Altuve has tallied at least one RBI.
-In five of those games (13.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 32.4% of his games this season, Altuve has driven in at least one run.
+In five of those games (13.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.